phreeza/manuscript_axon_potentials/doc/manuscript.md

 this component was added for both before and after the termination point.
 It resulted in a maximal fiber number of 500 at the termination point, which is a factor 10 larger than in the control case.
 Both distributions constructed in this way were smooth, and they had smooth first derivatives in space.
+In both cases, the number of fibers decreased monotonically after the termination point.
 We considered a conduction velocity of 1 m/s in this example, though results are qualitatively the same for other values.
 In order to understand the frequency-specific effects of the projection zone, we calculated